Kiran760043/Kiran760043/README.md

 - :goal_net: 2020 Goals: Survive the pandamic	:mask:.

-FPGAs are mostly compared to _LEGO_ blocks where you can build a complex structure using small basic blocks.
-In my GitHub repositories I present to you some of these basic  build blocks ( in verilog/system verilog) that can be used as a foundation for building big and complex designs.
+FPGAs are compared to _LEGO_ blocks where you can build a complex structure using small basic blocks.
+In my GitHub repositories I present to you some of these basic build blocks (basic design in verilog/system verilog) that can be used as a foundation for building big and complex system.

 `✨Share Knowledge, Spread Love.✨`